-The CPR will also include a representative of the Rural Association of Uruguay (ARU), ensuring participation by the biggest owners of native forests in the country, who will obviously play an important role in promoting and implementing the projects to be developed.
-A further member of the CPR will be a representative of the Forest Producers Society (FPS), given that forest planters have gained invaluable experience and practical forest knowledge, and have created a substantial market in forest services.
+The CPR will also include representatives of the largest agricultural producer associations (the Rural Association of Uruguay (ARU)), the CNFR, the CAF, the FR, and the FPS, thus ensuring participation by the biggest owners of native forests in the country.
+The inclusion of the Forest Producers Society is important, given that forest planters have gained invaluable experience and practical forest knowledge, and have created a substantial market in forest services.
 Their experience and knowledge will be a major asset for the implementation of REDD+.